jordanhatcher/cookery/README.md

 ## Installation
 Clone this repo, and change into the cookery directory:

 `git clone https://github.com/jordanhatcher/cookery && cd cookery`

 Install the package globally (may need sudo):

 `npm install -g --unsafe-perm`

 Verify the installation:

 `cookery --version`

 ## Usage

-As an example, change into the examples directory, and run:
+To generate an example cookbook called "MyExampleCookbook.pdf, change into the examples directory, and run:
 `cookery --name MyExampleCookbook`

 In the directory you run `cookery` from, there should be two things:
-1. A file `recipeBook.yml` containing a key `recipes` with the value being an ordered list of relative file paths to ORF files to be included in the book.
+1. A config file named `cookbook.yml` or `cookbook.yaml` containing a key `recipes` with the value being an ordered list of relative file paths to ORF files to be included in the book.
+Alternatively, a different yaml file can be used with the `-c | --config` command line option.

-2. The ORF files specified in the `recipeBook.yml` file.
+2. The ORF files specified in the configuration file.

-Example structure of the `recipeBook.yml` file:
+Example structure of the configuration file:
 ```yaml
 recipes:
   - recipe1.yaml